yerf123/course-RH/book/duckietown-robotics-development/01_connecting_and_operating_a_Duckiebot/05_docker_basics.md

 You are now in your new `ubuntu` container!
 Try to play around, you can try to use some basic bash commands like `ls`, `cd`, `cat` to make sure that you are not in your host machine.

 If you are sure about the difference between the host and the container, you might want to see what happens when you do `rm -rf /` __IN THE CONTAINER__.
-Do that extremely carefully because that wipes our all of the root of a system.
+Do that extremely carefully because that wipes out all of the root of a system.
 You do not want to run this on your host.
 By running the above command in a Docker container you will destroy the OS inside the container - but you can just exit and start another one.
 If instead you have confused host and container, at this point you probably need to re-install your OS.

 You can check which containers you are running using the docker `ps` command - analogous to the Linux `ps` command.
 Open a new terminal window (don'’'t close the other one just yet) and type: